 Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Summer and comfort are made for each other, but when you’re dealing with an air conditioner that isn’t providing you with the comfort you desire, you may need to ponder air conditioner replacement.
 Take a minute and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying an easy day at home.
 As lunchtime comes around, you realize that it’s starting to feel awfully warm inside.
 You check the thermostat and all looks to be well with the settings, but the temperature is reading 85 degrees.
 It’s quite possible that you rode it out as much as you could, but now it’s time to call in a pro and find out what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a couple reasons that you could be facing air conditioner replacement.
 And considering the weather in McMurray, you don’t want to be stuck without what could be the single most substantial piece of home comfort equipment you own.
 Here are a few things you should be on the lookout for if you think your air conditioner has stopped working: Insufficient air flow.
 If you notice a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not blocked by furniture or other items.
 Non-working outdoor fan.
-If you go outside to look at your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the pros at Kowalski Heating & Cooling in McMurray a call.
+If you go outside to look at your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the pros at Kowalski Heating, Cooling & Plumbing in McMurray a call.
 That fan is in charge of the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t taking place and can cause various issues, including overheating of the compressor and other potential internal issues.
 Outside obstructions.
 If your air conditioner is currently bordered by shrubbery or other potential obstructions, there could be an issue with enough air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and hurting its cooling abilities.
 Ensure your system is free from obstructions and is cleaned frequently to potentially decrease your chances of needing air conditioner replacement.
 Dirty filters.
-One of the most common concerns that Kowalski Heating & Cooling has is improperly cared for filters.
+One of the most common concerns that Kowalski Heating, Cooling & Plumbing has is improperly cared for filters.
 Dirty filters not only decrease airflow, they can also impact your system’s efficiency and can drive up your monthly energy costs.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a great impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t operating, follow these step-by-step instructions, only proceeding to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
-If the system still does not operate, call Kowalski Heating & Cooling at 724-745-7404.
+If the system still does not operate, call Kowalski Heating, Cooling & Plumbing at 724-370-0141.
 Having a broken air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
-Sure, your system may not be working , but that’s why the team at Kowalski Heating & Cooling in McMurray is here to help.
-Give us a call at 724-745-7404 or schedule an appointment online and we’ll be sure to come out and get your system back up and running in no time.
+Sure, your system may not be working , but that’s why the team at Kowalski Heating, Cooling & Plumbing in McMurray is here to help.
+Give us a call at 724-370-0141.